Why Vendor Accountability Is Extra Important When Outsourcing Digital Marketing

 Our project installation day was set for a few days after the plant selection.
 The crew was supposed to arrive at 7 am to get started, but we never saw anyone until 11 am.
 When they arrived, it was John’s brother William that showed up, asking where we had the plants.
 I said we didn’t, and that John was supposed to pick them up from the nursery a few days ago.
 While William dealt with that issue, one of the crew asked me to walk him through the job.
 I said are you the project manager, and he said no, they didn’t have one.
 So now I have a late crew with no plants and no project manager.
 This dream outsource was taking up a great deal of my time, but okay, it needs to get done so I walk through the job a second time to get the crew started.

 The installation was completed several days later than promised, but at least it was done.
-Wide angle of front yard of home showing grass and plants after outsourced gardener finished work The quality of work seemed fine, and the maintenance crew was ready to start.
+The quality of work seemed fine, and the maintenance crew was ready to start.
 Trouble was, no one told me what day of the week they would do the maintenance.
 As I’m relaxing in the backyard the following Saturday, I hear a lawnmower startup.
 You’ve got to be kidding me, why would I want service on a weekend when I’m using my backyard!
 A text to John, no response.
 I convince the crew to let me enjoy the day and to come back during the week.
 A few days go by, and I’ve not heard from anyone.
 Then I come home from the office on Tuesday to see that the lawn had been mowed, two of five trees trimmed, but the hedges were still out of control.
 This was not going very well, so I decided to write up a detailed email to John about my dissatisfaction, explaining what my expectations were moving forward.
 I got a call from William a few days later and he said they would do a better job.

 Each Tuesday maintenance day came quickly, and each week I found a new issue: